 Fairtrade is about better prices, decent working conditions and fairer terms of trade for farmers and workers in the developing world.
 Fairtrade guarantees more control over their own future by protecting the environment in which they live and work.
-The Fairtrade certification mark is an independent consumer label and only appears on products from developing countries.
-While there are other ethical labels, Fairtrade is the only certification whose purpose is to tackle poverty and the United Nations’ Sustainable Development Goals (SDGs) - (Agenda 2030) in the developing world.
+The Fairtrade certification mark is an independent consumer label and can only appear on products from developing countries.
+While there are other ethical labels, Fairtrade is the only certification whose purpose is to tackle poverty and the United Nations’ Sustainable Development Goals (SDGs) - (Agenda 2030), particularly Goals 2,5,8,12,13, 16 & 17 in the developing world.

 UK and Ireland has a historical tradition of helping out those in developing countries, playing our part in civic society and government towards achieving these SDGs targets.
 Fairtrade is local consumerism of Fairtrade certified products delivering international results through trade not aid, seeing as we all consume products daily from the developing world.

-Fairtrade does not compete with local farming as we cannot produce these products.
+Fairtrade does not compete with local farming as we cannot produce these products, most being tropical items.
 Instead Fairtrade connects us directly with the people, many of whom we will never meet, who produce the products we depend on.

 Why is Fairtrade needed?

 Two billion people exist on less than £1.35/day;

 30,000 children die daily from preventable poverty-related disease;

 70% of the world’s poorest are female with 40% of women involved in agriculture;

 1.5 hectares is the average size farm plot cultivated by a Fairtrade farmer;